allenfromu/Open-Chord-Scala/README.md

  Hey Jude
  >
  ```
- Apparently, it is still in the system.
+ Great, it is still in the system.
   * Theoretically, this key-value pair should go to the successor of Australia, which is America, and yes, when I lookup the entries of America, I got this:
   ```
   >entries